ibm-cloud-docs/billing-usage/subscriptions.md

 After you buy a subscription for platform or support credit, you add the credit to your account by applying a subscription code.
 Applying the code ensures that the credit is added to your account and you don't have unexpected overage charges.

 For more information, see [Applying subscription codes](/docs/billing-usage?topic=billing-usage-subscription_code).

+## Expiring subscriptions
+{: #expiring-subscription-date}
+{: help}
+{: support}

+You are notified by email and on the [Subscriptions](https://{DomainName}/billing/subscriptions) page 60, 30, 14, and 1 day before the expiration date of the last subscription on the account.
+After the subscription expires, your account is converted to a Pay-As-You Go account, which means you pay only for billable services that you use with no contracts or commitments.
+The discounts that are associated with the subscription account won't apply to the Pay-As-You-Go account.
+The IBM Sales team is happy to help extend your subscription before you reach its expiration date.
+If you extend your subscription within 30 days from the expiration date, you won't get charged at the Pay-As-You-Go account rate.
+After 30 days, you are invoiced as a Pay-As-You-Go account.

+To learn more, see [Pay-As-You-Go accounts](/docs/account?topic=account-accounts#paygo).